auser/thoonk.js/README.md

 Jobs are useful for distributing load, ensuring a task is completed regardless of outages, and keeping long running tasks away from synchronous interfaces.

+## Hash ##

+The hash is a serialized object that sits inside of redis.
+This is stored with a unique key.

 # Installation #